dww100/nc3rs-r-tutorial/docs/index.md

 # NC3Rs David Sainsbury Fellows Meeting: R Tutorial

 This tutorial provides a basic introduction to the *R* statistical modelling and graphing environment.
-The basic goal is to convince you that scripting and analysis in a programming language like *R* is vastly superior to using Excel.
+The basic goal is to demonstrate that scripting and analysis in a programming language like *R* is vastly superior to using spreadsheets (such as Excel).
 No assumptions are made about previous programming experience.

 ## Learning objectives